jlam1983/UASA/README.md

 🚀 Getting Started & Roadmap
 We are currently open-sourcing the initial components of the Gold & Storage pipeline, including the asynchronous extraction engine and schema configuration setups.

-[ ] Phase 1: Core Data Pipeline & Few-Shot LLM Extractor (Current Focus)

-[ ] Phase 2: Tool Pooler Integration (FastAPI Ecosystem)

-[ ] Phase 3: Process Glue state engines

-[ ] Phase 4: Generative GUI Auto Builder

-💡 Tips for Customization before you push:
-Replace Unified AI-Native Systems Architecture (UASA) with the actual name of your project if you have chosen one.

-Under Getting Started, you can add simple installation commands once your repository structure is ready (e.g., pip install -r requirements.txt).

-When you drop your actual directory structure or python pipeline script here, we can draft the quickstart code snippet section to go right below this introduction!